R300-AI/MTK-NeuronPilot-API-docker/README.md

 2. **Build the Docker image.**

-    Next, build the Docker image for the NeuronPilot Flask service.
+    Next, build the Docker image for the NeuronPilot Converter service.

     ```sh
     docker build -t neuronpilot-converter .
     ```

-3. **Test the NeuronPilot Flask Service.**
+3. **Test the NeuronPilot Service Locally.**

-    Then, activate the Docker container with command `docker run -p 5000:80 neuronpilot-converter`. and use tools to verify it is working correctly.
+    Then, activate the Docker container with the command `docker run -p 5000:80 neuronpilot-converter` and use tools to verify it is working correctly.

     ```bash
     python tools.py
     ```
+    * You can also use the provided Python API in the file to call the SDK.
     ```python
     from tools import Neuronpilot_WebAPI